 Higher Overheads Due to Full-Time Employees

-Running an in-house content marketing team means you’ll have full-time salaries, benefits, and other overheads to consider.
+Having an in-house content marketing team means you’ll need to cover full-time salaries, benefits, and other costs.
 Unlike an outsourced model where you can pay per project or need, in-house teams are an ongoing expense.
 This is similar to owning a car; you’re responsible for maintenance, insurance, and fuel costs regardless of how often you use it.

 Additional Software and Tools Expenses

-In addition to staffing costs, an in-house team will likely require various types of software, from project management tools to graphic design programs.
-These come with their own set of costs.
+Besides staffing costs, an in-house team will need different software, like project management tools and graphic design programs.
+These add their own expenses.
 It’s like setting up a home gym; beyond just the equipment, you’ll need to invest in the space’s mats, weights, and possibly even climate control.

 Limited Skill Set